UCL/MPHY0026/doc/summerschool/summerschool.rst

   :alt: The overlay of a CT scan ontop of the webcam video.
   :width: 600

-  The overlay of the CT scan of the phantom on the live webcam feed, achieved using `BARD`_.
+  The overlay of the CT scan of the phantom on the live webcam feed, achieved using `BARD`_, taken from a previous summer school.

 This demonstrates Augmented (adding the CT data), Reality (represented by webcam video) as an example of video see through AR.